Alex Ducas: Oklahoma City Thunder (2024–2025)

 After going undrafted in the 2024 NBA draft, Ducas joined the Oklahoma City Thunder for the 2024 NBA Summer League, but did not play.
 On 16 July 2024, he signed a two-way contract with the Thunder.
 He scored his first NBA points in January 2025 after a back injury sidelined him for nearly two months.
 He featured in 21 NBA games during the regular season, averaging 1.7 points and 1.2 rebounds per game.
 He also played in six games for the Oklahoma City Blue of the NBA G League during the 2024–25 season.
 Although Ducas did not play for the Thunder during their playoff run, he was part of the squad that won the NBA championship in the 2025 NBA Finals, making him the ninth Australian-born player to earn an NBA title.

 Ducas re-joined the Thunder for the 2025 NBA Summer League, playing one game in Salt Lake City.

-Brisbane Bullets (2025–present)
+Brisbane Bullets (2025–2026)

 On 28 July 2025, Ducas signed with the Brisbane Bullets of the National Basketball League (NBL) for the 2025–26 season.
+He averaged 8.5 points, 2.8 rebounds and 1.5 assists per game across 30 appearances.

+Balkan Botevgrad (2026–present)

+On 17 August 2026, Ducas signed with Balkan Botevgrad of the Bulgarian National Basketball League (NBL).